What are different Payment Networks?

 (a) Pass through digital wallet (proxy wallet)

-In this case, instead of carrying your debit or credit plastic cards in your pocket wallet, you will be holding the digital version of these cards on your smartphone.
+Instead of carrying physical debit or credit cards in your pocket, you store digital versions of those cards on your smartphone.

 (b)Stored value wallet